justin-law/inventory_manager/README.md

 Add item amount adjustment if inflow minus outflow doesn't match actual inventory

 Look for fitting color scheme and recolor UI

-If notes too long make it go to second row in detailed tables, hide it in home tables